Everything I know about sales I learned at a strip club

 - If while on stage, you make a private dance sale, leave two dollars on the stage for the next dancer as a courtesy for taking one of the stage patrons away.

 - Never, and I mean never, try to take a dancer’s regular nor offer him private dances if she is working the same shift as you.

 - Be on time to the stage.
 No stage was to be left unoccupied, so if the next dancer in the rotation was late, that was time and money the current stage dancer was wasting waiting for the next girl to arrive.
 This could garner many enemies.

-All in all, my sales strategy wasn’t fool proof.
-Some patrons had no intention of buying my product no matter how short my Catholic schoolgirl skirt nor x-rated my pitch, and it got pretty damn filthy on slow nights when my personal quota seemed impossible to reach.
+All in all, my sales strategy wasn’t foolproof.
+Some patrons had no intention of buying my product no matter how short my Catholic schoolgirl skirt nor x-rated my pitch, and it got pretty damn filthy on slow nights when my quota seemed impossible to reach.
 Week after week, with each new guy I approached, my silly sexual monologue grew easier and more comfortable to recite.
 Soon it became rote, and my mission waxed crystal clear.
 With my newfound sales technique firmly in place, I made it my personal goal to Glengarry Glen Ross the salaries out of every drunken businessman, coke-head, nerd, divorcé, gang member, and freak that walked through those dirty opaque doors.
 And my motto only differed slightly from Alec Baldwin’s ruthless trope.
-I wrote it down on a little piece of paper and taped it inside my locker at the club for motivation — simple, powerful, straightforward — three small words that changed how I approached my rather unpleasant job at the clubs — the underlying motivation serving me well with other endeavors I took on after the clubs and in life:
+I wrote it down on a little piece of paper and taped it inside my locker at the club for motivation — simple, powerful, straightforward — three letters that stand for how I changed my approach to my rather unpleasant job at the clubs — the underlying motivation serving me well with other endeavors I took on after the clubs and in life: ABL